lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

     initial-cluster-state: new
 ```

-Now lets take a look what we need to add here to run kubernetes master services on the same node:
+Now let's take a look what we need to add here to run Kubernetes master services on the same node:

 * We need to put our ssl certificates
 * Download Kubernetes binaries
 * Write SystemD units

-Lets start with certificates.
+Let's start with certificates.
 To put it on the machine we can either download it from somewhere during boot or just hardcode it into cloud-config.
-For now I'm going to use second option.
+For now, I'm going to use the second option.

-To do this, lets add `write-files:` block to our cloud-config:
+To do this lets add `write-files:` block to our cloud-config:
-Since we already generated all ssl certificates, we just need to copy-paste the content to corresponding blocks.
+Since we already generated all SSL certificates, we just need to copy-paste the content to corresponding blocks.

 ```yaml
   - path: /etc/kubernetes/ssl/ca.pem